BDC Hamburger Icon

 There are six different kinds of strategic partnerships:

 1. Integration partnership: This type involves integrating separate operations or services to make customers’ lives easier.
-Integration partnerships are common among sales-as-a-service companies that create APIs to integrate with other services.
+Integration partnerships are common among sales-as-a-service companies that create application programming interfaces to integrate with other services.
 For example, one of the best email marketing services may partner with several content management system vendors so customers can connect, modify or move data from one program to the other seamlessly.

 2. Technology partnership: This arrangement entails one business employing another to help them with their technology services.
 This can be as simple as two businesses working in the same office building splitting the cost of an expensive piece of equipment, such as a large-format printer.
-Explore the reasons your business should have an IT partner.
+[Explore the reasons your business should have an information technology partner.]

 5. Supply partnership: This type of partnership involves a manufacturer partnering with a vendor to stock their shelves with a particular product.
 For example, an electronics store may partner with an audio manufacturer to exclusively sell its brand of headphones.
 Another example is an office building that works exclusively with one manufacturer to stock cleaning supplies.

-6. Supply chain partnership: This arrangement is typical among larger businesses and comprises multiple companies working together to create a product.
-For instance, a company that sells televisions may work with several other businesses to manufacture their product; one company develops the screen, a second produces the electronic components, and a third creates the plastic or metal housing.
+6. Supply chain partnership: This arrangement is typical among larger businesses.
+It comprises multiple companies working together to create a product.
+For instance, a company that sells televisions may work with several other businesses to manufacture their product; one company develops the screen, a second produces the electronic components and a third creates the plastic or metal housing.
 [Learn about supply chain distribution.]

 TipBottom line